LYHuang333/the-united-individual/are-we-experiencing-this.md

 - The relationship between effort and return feels less clear
 - Risk is increasingly borne by individuals, with limited buffers
-- Even without obvious mistakes, external changes can force setbacks
+- Even without clear mistakes, external shifts can force setbacks

-When such uncertainty persists,
+When uncertainty persists,
-people tend to adjust their behavior—not simply intensify effort.
+people often adjust behavior,
+rather than simply intensifying effort.

 ---

-### 4. Different Positions, Different Exposure
+## 4. Different Positions, Different Exposure

-These experiences are not evenly distributed across society.
+These experiences are not evenly distributed.

 - Some are more directly exposed to market volatility
 - Others have more stable lower bounds, but face tighter constraints
-- The intensity differs, but the direction feels similar
+- The intensity differs, but the direction is often similar

-This is not a judgment of right or wrong.
+This is not a judgment of merit or fault.
-It is a description of **how risk moves and is distributed within society**.
+It describes:

+> **How risk moves, concentrates, and amplifies within society.**

 ---

-### 5. When Explanations Begin to Diverge
+## 5. When Explanations Begin to Diverge

 As these experiences persist without clear explanation,
-multiple interpretive paths often emerge:
+multiple interpretive paths tend to emerge:

-- Some attribute the problem to capital and markets
+- Some attribute the problem to markets or capital
-- Some emphasize institutions, policies, or structural change
+- Some emphasize institutions, policy, or structural change
 - Some turn toward emotional narratives or identity-based conflict
 - Others withdraw, contract, or adopt defensive postures

-These explanations may conflict with one another,
+These explanations may conflict,
 but they share a common premise:

-**A real pressure is being felt.**
+> **A real pressure is being felt.**

 ---

-### 6. The Boundary of This Page
+## 6. The Boundary of This Page

 This page does **not** attempt to answer: